kiryuha21/CSmartCalc/README.md

 <br/>For Linix: GTK+, CEF, Qt
 <br/>For Mac: GTK+, Nuklear, raygui, microui, libagar, libui, IUP, LCUI, CEF, Qt
 - Both integers and real numbers with a dot can be input into the program.
 You can optionally provide the input of numbers in exponential notation
-- The calculation must be done after you complete entering the calculating expression and press the `=` symbol.
+- The credit_calculation must be done after you complete entering the calculating expression and press the `=` symbol.
 - Calculating arbitrary bracketed arithmetic expressions in infix notation
 - Calculate arbitrary bracketed arithmetic expressions in infix notation with substitution of the value of the variable _x_ as a number
 - Plotting a graph of a function given by an expression in infix notation with the variable _x_ (with coordinate axes, mark of the used scale and an adaptive grid)